 Our experience becoming new parents was our inspiration for AfterThird.
 I will tell the story from my perspective as a new mom.
 My husband and I both found the transition to be life changing and we were both under-prepared but I had an especially difficult time.

 I loved him from the moment he was born.
 I loved when he sank into my arms and I loved hearing his baby squeaks, but I did not bond with him right away.
-This was probably because of the undiagnosed postpartum mood disorder I had.
-Eighteen months after my son’s birth, I finally came out of the fog.
-At that time, I realized my experience did not have to be so difficult.
+Likely because I had an undiagnosed postpartum mood disorder that lasted over a year.
+When I finally came out of the fog, I realized my experience did not have to be so difficult.

 They say it takes a village and looking back, that is what I needed.
 I needed more support.
 My new family needed more support.
 Not every new parent’s experience is like mine.
-Most are sunnier and some are worse.
-Regardless, no parent will say that becoming a parent was a piece of cake.
+Many parents have much sunnier experiences.
+However, no parent will say that becoming a parent was a piece of cake.
 Having the right level of support and access to the right information makes that transition much smoother.

 Having the right level of support and access to the right information makes that transition much smoother.
 Learn more about some of the services available on AfterThird here: